oist/NEXTNetR/README.md

 *edges_concurrent*
 : Whether to activate all outgoing edges simultaenously or sequentially.
 If set to true, neighbours are implicitly shuffled and *shuffle_neighbours* thus has no effect.
 Default *false*.

+*SIR*
+: Whether to simulate using a SIR (*S*usceptiple, *I*nfected, *R*ecovered) or SIS (*S*usceptiple, *I*nfected, *S*usceptible) model.
+If set to true, the model is SIR, i.e. recovered individuals do not become susceptible again.

+*static_network*
+: Whether to treat a temporal network as static.
+By default, if a temporal network is specified, the network will evolve over time as the simulation commences.
+If *static_network* is set to true, the network is not evolved.

 ### Creating simulations using the nMGA algorithm

-Given a contact network *graph*, transmission time distribution *psi* and reset time distribution *rho*, a simulation using the nMGA algorithm is created with
+Given a contact network *network*, transmission time distribution *psi* and reset time distribution *rho*, a simulation using the nMGA algorithm is created with

-    nmga_simulation(graph, psi, rho = NULL, options = list())
+    nmga_simulation(network, psi, rho = NULL, options = list())

-The *options* parameter must be a named list specified the option names and their values. he supported options are:
+The *options* parameter must be a named list which specifies the option names and their values.
+The supported options are:

 *approx_threshold*
 : Threshold for infected nodes at which the approximate algorithm is used